Crusse/php-shm-cache/README.md

 The cached items have no expiration time.
 The cache has a FIFO queue which starts removing oldest items once the cache gets full.

+This library is intended as a hobby project for myself to learn about shared memory and locking in a familiar context (PHP).
+(I'm essentially "programming FORTRAN in any language" here.)
+Use at your own risk.

 *NOTE:*

 When there are parallel reads and writes (as there are on websites), locking